Soanasolo/SQL-Redis-Zato/README.md

  - 'output_dict_name': Redis key,
  - 'output_dict_key': this is the name of the column that its value will used as the key in the dictionnary output.

+LcnSqlToRedisServiceFinal.py is a service that shows how to invoke the service SqlToRedisServiceFinal.